oSharpey/cyber-obsidian/year-1/NCCD/lab-03/lab-03-notes.md

 ping -c1 192.168.97.1  # pings using ip address of h1
 ```
+- When you ping:
 	- h2 will send out an ARP broadcast to find the MAC address of h1
 	- h2 will then add the MAC and IP of h1 into its ARP table
 	- When h1 responds, it sends an ARP request directly to h2 to get its MAC address
 	- h1 then adds the MAC and IP mapping of h2 to its ARP table

-- To clear the ARP table on a particular machine
+#### To clear the ARP table on a particular machine
 ``` sh
 ip -s -s neigh flush all   # deletes the whole a machines ARP table
 ```

-- Configure the ageing time of the switch so MAC entries are only cached for 20 seconds
+#### Configure the ageing time of the switch so MAC entries are only cached for 20 seconds
+- There are 2 ways to configure the ageing time of the switch's cache
+- One way is using `iproute2 commands, the other is using `brctl`
 ```
 ```